A beloved punter walks into a bar: How Jon Ryan spent the day of his Seahawks release

 “Well this is weird,” Ryan tweeted.
 “So I just get to do whatever I want now?
 Pull tabs at Jay Berry’s.
 See you there.”

-Sure enough, Ryan and a friend pulled up to Jay Berry’s Cafe — a restaurant in Renton that the Regina, Canada, native frequented for breakfast nearly every week for years — took a left turn inside the front door and claimed two seats at the bar.
+Sure enough, Ryan and a friend pulled up to Jay Berry’s Cafe — a restaurant in Renton that the Regina, Saskatchewan, native frequented for breakfast nearly every week for years — took a left turn inside the front door and claimed two seats at the bar.

-Meanwhile, nearly six miles to the northwest, the Seahawk machine churned on without him.
+Meanwhile, nearly six miles to the northwest, the Seahawks machine churned on without him.

 “It’s weird.
-That’s the best way I can describe it,” Ryan told The Times, wearing a striped v-neck T-shirt and jeans, talking over Tom Petty’s voice and the low rumble of a vacuum in the dining room.
+That’s the best way I can describe it,” Ryan tells The Times as he was wearing a striped v-neck T-shirt and jeans, talking over Tom Petty’s voice and the low rumble of a vacuum in the dining room.

 “You wake up every morning and you’re a Seahawk for a decade, and then all of a sudden you’re not.
 The weirdest part is that they’re at work right now and I’m not.
 That’s really when it hit me.
 They’re in meetings right now.
 I know exactly what they’re doing and I’m not there.”